Organica-Ai-Solutions/NIS_Protocol/README.md

 <div align="center">
   <blockquote>
     <h3><em>"NIS Protocol v2.0 represents a new approach to AI: purpose-driven, ethically aware, and culturally intelligent.
 Starting with heritage preservation and expanding toward planetary-scale cognitive intelligence—from ancient civilizations to new worlds among the stars."</em></h3>
+    <h4><em>"With v3.0's mathematical foundation, we're not just building AI that works—we're building AI that thinks, explains, and evolves with mathematical rigor and biological inspiration."</em></h4>
   </blockquote>
 </div>